esguerra/mesguerra.org/readme.md

 Deploying has been even a greater challenge that migrating the website to flask and responsive with bootstrap.

-This links sort of helped:
+These links sort of helped:

 <https://github.com/defshine/flaskblog/blob/master/wsgi_gunicorn.py>
 <https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-18-04>